frankuman/5imFortress/README.md

 Thank you
 ![image](https://github.com/frankuman/5imFortress/assets/57047010/e38ef278-6752-4180-b719-d2c6a14b61b0)
-(Farhad does not meet the team standard (he is sent to gulag))
+- Farhad does not meet the team standard (he is sent to gulag)
-- Farhad: I will be back!
+- Kim: Sloppy Sloppy Sloppy!!!!!!!!!!!